Code

 $9.95

-New!
 The common name of this small succulent vine refers to its flowers that are shaped somewhat like parachutes or umbrellas.
 The flowers are even more unusual in that they give off a scent to trap flies.
 As the flies slide down the flower tube to the base they get covered in pollen.
 The flies are released later, as the flower withers, to pollinate other parachute flowers.
 It's fairly easy to grow as a basket plant or in a dry terrarium in well-drained soil and bright light (not direct sunlight).
 Native to Mozambique, South Africa, and Swaziland.
-(B,T) Apocynaceae Image courtesy of Wikimedia Commons Wouter Hagens, Ceropegia sandersonii A, CC BY-SA 3.0
+(B,T) Apocynaceae Resized image from Wikimedia Commons: Wouter Hagens, Ceropegia sandersonii A, CC BY-SA 3.0

 90589